dargmuesli/randomwinpicker/README.md

 ### Apache

-You can access the website at [randomwinpicker.test](https://randomwinpicker.test).
+You can access the main website locally at [randomwinpicker.test](https://randomwinpicker.test).

 ### Traefik

-You can access the reverse proxy's dashboard at [traefik.randomwinpicker.test](https://traefik.randomwinpicker.test).
+You can access the reverse proxy's dashboard locally at [traefik.randomwinpicker.test](https://traefik.randomwinpicker.test).

 <a name="Status"></a>